 The wildlife in Ras Mohammed is incredibly rich and varied with thousands of different species of reef fish as well as sharks and turtles.
 The reefs themselves are home to over 200 different corals and the visibility can be up to 40 meters/130 ft. making Ras Mohammed a spectacular place to dive.
 Calm waters and shallow reefs also mean that the area is highly accessible even for less experienced divers.

-Morning - Whether the boat is sailing overnight from another Northern dive site or leaving harbour at the crack of dawn from Sharm el Sheikh you should wake up already at Ras Mohammed.
+Morning - Whether the boat is sailing overnight from another Northern dive site or leaving the harbour at the crack of dawn from Sharm el-Sheikh you should wake up already at Ras Mohammed.
 Liveaboards try to start early to have the reef to themselves before the day boats arrive later on.
 That means a 6 am start is fairly standard, with a quick snack and a briefing.
 Then it is straight to the dive deck to analyse Nitrox and set up the gear before either jumping straight in from the deck or from a tender boat.

-Afternoon - After breakfast there will normally be a second dive before heading to another nearby dive site, four dives a day is normal but visitors should note that night diving is not permitted inside of marine parks in Egypt, including this one.
+Afternoon - After breakfast, there will normally be a second dive before heading to another nearby dive site, four dives a day is normal but visitors should note that night diving is not permitted inside of marine parks in Egypt, including this one.

 Ras Mohammed Underwater

 With miles of tropical reefs, crystal clear water and a rainbow of colourful fish, Ras Mohammed represents everything people associate with diving in the Red Sea.
 Add to that the chance to see sharks and turtles and it is easy to see why this national park is one of the most popular sites in Egypt.